re4jh/firmware/README.md

 Please talk to us on IRC if anything does not work!

-[Precompiled firmware images](https://vpn1.ffbsee.de/freifunk/firmware/ "Precompiled firmware images") are available on our server.
-All other released versions here on github are out-of-date.
+[Precompiled firmware images](https://software.ffbsee.de/firmware "Precompiled firmware images") are available on our server or via [Firmware.Wizard](https://software.ffbsee.de/firmware-wizard/ "FFBSee Firmware Wizard").
+All other released versions here on github or somewhere else are out-of-date.

 To build the firmware yourself you need a Unix console to enter commands into.
 Install dependencies for the build environment (Debian/Ubuntu):